 If you are looking for some problems to use for Mathematics Team Challenges in school or just for class activities with a difference which will help develop mathematical skills there are some excellent sources of materials.

-Another great source is Math-Team-Matics – a competition from Grand Valley State University, you can see problems hereso you could try any of these activities in class.
+Another great source is the resources from Math-Team-Matics a competition which was from Grand Valley State University, you can see problems here so you could try any of these activities in class.
 The individual test has multiple choice questions.
 I like the look of the 2013 team challenge – a combination of staircases and painted cubes with surface area thrown in as well- I’ll definitely be using that!

 According to this story, told by Nathan Shaw Einstein said this.
 Now I am very pleased that I share my own ‘capture everything in such a way that you can find it again’ ideas with Albert Einstein!
 I have found some resources I really like recently – so the usual question – where to put them so I can find them again?

 I mentioned in a recent post that I came across an outstanding resource on Combinatorics questions by Dr Jamie Frost thanks to the TES Mathematics forum; well Dr Frost has now made his excellent enrichment materials available on The Reimann Zeta Club.
 This clearly belongs on a list!
 So I added it to the Enrichment list (for lots of lists see the ‘I’m Looking For …‘ page.
 As well as adding this resource I checked the various links and also added the Brilliant website I have talked about recently.

 Thinking about Enrichment, my own view is that this should be a natural part of the curriculum for all students and made me wonder where my Rich Tasks list ends and enrichment list starts (I solved the problem by adding the Rich tasks list to the Enrichment list!)
 A recent excellent addition to the Rich tasks list is Jonny Griffiths’ Carom-Maths -activities to bridge the gap between A Level and University.